"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 - Sensitivity to rejection or criticism, which affects your relationship, social life, or job

 - Strong feelings of guilt or worthlessness.
-Women tend to harshly criticize themselves for perceived faults and mistakes much more frequently than men.
+In general, women tend to criticize themselves for perceived faults and mistakes much more frequently and harshly than men.

 Causes of Depression in Women